heptio/aws-quickstart/troubleshooting.md

 Then you should be able to delete the CloudFormation stack normally.

 **Note**: The process of freeing some of the resources associated with the Load Balancers is asynchronous, so it may take some time before the stack can be fully deleted.

+## Deploying into an existing VPC

+The initialization step of `kubeadm`, `kubeadm init` requires your node to be resolvable via DNS.

+If you are deploying this stack into an existing VPC that uses AmazonProvidedDNS as the domain name servers, you will have to make sure to add the correct domain name as well.
+If you're running in us-east-1 add `ec2.internal`.
+Otherwise, add `<region>.compute.internal` where `<region> is us-west-2, us-east-2, etc.